FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/blocks/running_op_modes/Running-Your-Op-Mode.rst

 |

-   Note that even though you are using the Driver Station to select the op mode, the actual op mode instructions will be executed on the Robot Controller phone.
+   Note that even though you are using the Operator Console to select the op mode, the actual op mode instructions will be executed on the Robot Controller phone.

 6. Press the INIT button to initialize your op mode.